-The price of your Geofilter depends on how big of an area you want to target and how long you'd like it to be available.
-The minimum area you must select is 20,000 square feet, which you can select with a fence tool on an interactive Google Map.
-You then select the length of time you want the filter to be up to get your price.
-Pricing is also affected by the area, with some cities and areas costing more to set up a Geofilter.
+The price of your geofilter depends on how big of an area you want to target and how long you'd like the geofilter to be available.
+The minimum area is 20,000 square feet, which you can select with a fence tool on an interactive Google Map.
+You then select the length of time you want the filter to be up.

-Finally, you check out and submit you Geofilter.
-For long-term Geofilters, you can contact Snapchat to negotiate an annual plan for you campaign.
-You should plan your Geofilter a few weeks in advance in case Snapchat rejects your submission and you need to redesign and resubmit.
+Finally, you preview and submit your geofilter.
+For long-term geofilters, you can contact Snapchat to discuss an annual plan for your campaign.
+You should plan your geofilter a few weeks in advance in case Snapchat rejects your submission and you need to redesign and resubmit it.

-Besides submitting your Geofilter, you should make plans to integrate it into your business's overall marketing plans.
-Ensure your filter design is appealing and is something that users will want to share with their friends and followers to spread your brand.
+Besides submitting your geofilter, you should make plans to integrate it into your business's overall marketing plans.
+Ensure your filter design is appealing and something users will want to share with their friends and followers to spread your brand.

-Turn your Geofilter into a promotion, informing customers that they can receive a discount if they make a snap with your filter.
-For example, restaurants or cafes can give a 10 percent discount off the bill if customers make a snap of their meal or drink.
+Turn your geofilter into a promotion, informing customers that they can receive a discount if they make a snap with your filter.
+For example, restaurants or cafes can give a 10% discount off the bill if customers make a snap of their meal or drink.

-Your Geofilter doesn't have to be limited to your place of business.
-Set it up at a pop-up location or a convention you're attending to draw people in.
-In the filter, you can inform users where they can find your business, such as, "[Your business’s name] at CES booth #108."
+Your geofilter doesn't have to be limited to your place of business.
+For example, you can set it up at a pop-up location or a convention you're attending to draw people in.
+In the filter, you can inform users where they can find your business, such as, "[Your business'’ name] at CES booth #108."

-Snapchat Geofilters is a unique method to advertise your business that millions of people use every day.
-This is great alternative for smaller, local businesses that may not be able to afford traditional ad campaigns on Snapchat.
+Using Snapchat Geofilters is a great way to advertise, especially for small or local businesses that may not be able to afford traditional ad campaigns on Snapchat.